bassistTech/PgUpDnPedal--Esp32--Deprecated/README.md

 ## Bill of materials (BOM)

-This is where it gets weird.
 I built my first prototype from spare parts, so I wasn't concerned about the cost.
 For the MCU, I chose a SparkFun ESP32 Thing board:

 https://www.sparkfun.com/products/13907